Victorian gothic inspired fashion moments

 Margot Robbie

 This first look features Margot Robbie in a custom Scaparrelli gown with the $8 million Taj Mahal necklace, given to Elizabeth Taylor from her husband in 1972.
 The dress’s laced bodice, corseted back detail, and black-to-red ombre skirt breathes dramatic romance.
 The necklace’s Parsi inscription reads, “Love is Everlasting,” and stands as the focal point with its ornate details and rich history.
-As you can see in the pictures, Elizabeth Taylor tended to wear this necklace longer, but Margot Robbie tightened the back to shorten it, allowing the back chain to fall down her back.
-We love this idea of decorating the back of an outfit with a necklace, and it can be achieved with any long chain and a shortener clasp.
+While Elizabeth Taylor wore this necklace long, Margot Robbie tightened it around her neck, allowing the remaining chain to fall down her back.
+Not only does this better represent Victorian-style jewelry, but it also complements the neckline of the dress.
+We love a necklace that decorates the back of an outfit too, and a long chain and a shortener clasp is all you need to achieve it.

 CBR